 Nick Murphy, Director

 As Thread's Director, Nick has overseen construction and fundraising efforts, while developing the special projects and residency program that began in March, 2014.
 Nick leads the selection of artists for the residencies, working closely with those chosen to develop a program that will best serve them.
 With Moussa Sene, Thread's General Manager, he devises the special projects and educational programs to take place in Thread's communal spaces.
-Based in Paris, Nick works to develop international attention and collaboration for Thread and the projects associated with it, as well as traveling to Sinthian throughout the year.
+Based between New York and Senegal, Nick works to develop international attention and collaboration for Thread and the projects associated with it, as well as traveling to Sinthian throughout the year.

 Moussa Diogoye Sene, General Manager